OpenBB-finance/OpenBB/openbb_terminal/DOCKER_README.md

 Here are the steps to get OpenBBTerminal using the Docker containers that we provide:

 1. Installing `Docker` and `Docker Compose`
-2. Pulling and running the `Docker Container`
+2. Pulling and running `OpenBBTerminal Docker Container`
 3. Configuring your X-server to show plots

 Each of this steps need to be followed to have a working version of OpenBBTerminal.